Angel Dust (Faith No More album): Recording process and outtakes

 While 13 tracks were released on the standard album, the sessions also produced a cover of the Commodores' "Easy", a reworking of the previously recorded 1985 track "As the Worm Turns", and a song called "The World Is Yours".
-In 1992-93, "Easy" and the re-recorded version of "As the Worm Turns" were both included on certain editions of Angel Dust, in addition to appearing on other releases such as EPs and singles.
+In 1992–93, "Easy" and the re-recorded version of "As the Worm Turns" were both included on certain editions of Angel Dust, in addition to appearing on other releases such as EPs and singles.
+In late 1992, "Easy" appeared on a promotional vinyl release by Warner Bros.
+Records titled Season's Greetings, which also featured a live recording of the song "Slide", by Faith No More's Slash labelmates L7.
+In April of the following year, "Easy" appeared on the EP Songs to Make Love to, and was also released as a single around this time.
+The re-recorded "As the Worm Turns" originally appeared as a bonus track on the Japanese edition of Angel Dust (alongside "Easy"), in addition to appearing on some versions of the "Midlife Crisis" single.
 Aside from featuring Mike Patton instead of their earlier singer Chuck Mosley, one of the major differences between the 1985 "As the Worm Turns" and the re-recording is the incorporation of DJ scratches on the newer version.
 "The World Is Yours" was posthumously released on the band's first compilation album Who Cares a Lot?
-The Greatest Hits, which came out in October 1998, six months after Faith No More's original split.
+The Greatest Hits, which came out in November 1998, six months after Faith No More's original split.
 While the songs "Das Schutzenfest" and the Dead Kennedys cover "Let's Lynch the Landlord" were both released along with "Easy" on an EP in late 1992, at least one of these songs was not actually recorded during the Angel Dust sessions: "Let's Lynch the Landlord" was recorded in Bill Gould's bedroom and produced by the band, prior to the Angel Dust sessions, for Virus 100, a Dead Kennedys tribute album.
 While it is unclear as to whether or not "Das Schutzenfest" is from the Angel Dust sessions, Matt Wallace is listed as the engineer for this song but is given no producer credit (in contrast with the co-producer credit he is given for Angel Dust).
 Their cover of "Let's Lynch the Landlord" was done in the style of a lounge song, although the original Dead Kennedys version was a punk song.
+The "Let's Lynch the Landlord" cover later appeared on the Songs to Make Love to EP, along with "Das Schutzenfest".